 However, a key challenge faced by actors supporting the implementation is to ensure that the necessary capacity is available.
 The reform of security and justice institutions is both a political and technical exercise, and often takes place against a background of resistance to change.
 It requires expertise in a number of disciplines, and a diverse mix of skills and knowledge.
 Above all, it demands sensitivity to the need for a coherent, coordinated institutional approach that will help translate SSR policy into effective programmes on the ground.
 It is for this reason that the Dutch Ministry of Foreign Affairs, in collaboration with the North Atlantic Treaty Organisation (NATO) and the European Union (EU) will conduct a Training on Security Sector Reform (SSR) from 1-2 June 2017 in Brussels, Belgium.

-Throughout the course, participants are encouraged to engage in the collective sharing of experience and reflections on specific topics.
+Throughout the workshop, participants are encouraged to engage in the collective sharing of experience and reflections on specific topics.
 Participants will be exposed to many of the tools and techniques used by SSR practitioners on the ground.
-Focusing on practical exercises and case studies, this course will help participants understand the challenges relating to SSR and help elaborate possible solutions to common roadblocks.
+Focusing on practical exercises and case studies, this workshop will help participants understand the challenges relating to SSR and help elaborate possible solutions to common roadblocks.

 - Build a practical understanding around the concept and key characteristics (1-2-3) of SSR, based on debate and discussions, exercises and case studies;